hack101/lesson3/README.md

 Broadly, Flask will make it easy to do two things: handle requests users make for different parts of our website, and render a webpage based on data we store in a database.
 For a database, we will use Firebase, which provides an easy way to store and access data.
 Other popular databases include various SQL implementations, and so-called "no-SQL" databases, which are often based on simple key-value storage.

+### Starter package

+To make things easier, I've created a sort of "starter package" which has the files and folders you will need, missing the essential things we will cover.
+You can download it by running

+`git clone -b starter https://github.com/hack101/lesson3.git`

+This will create a `lesson3` folder in whatever directory you run this command.
+Inside this folder will be two folders, an empty `app.py` file, a shell script `setup.sh` which is explained in the next section, and a list of packages you will need for this lesson.
+The folder `static` includes Foundation, which we introduced before, and in `templates` there are 3 files which we will use.
+The file `index.html` is based on Amiel's webpage which he created in the last lesson.

+You can start from scratch if you'd like to as well - this lesson will cover everything you need to do to start from scratch.

 ### Setting up

 So naturally, our first step will be signing up for Firebase.
 You can do that for free [here](https://www.firebase.com/signup/), and when you are logged in you will already have a database ready for you to use, with a randomly-generated name - mine is like "fiery-torch-12341234.firebaseio.com", for example.
 We will use this when we develop our application.